Egton railway station: History

 The station opened at the same time as the line, and because of its elevated location above the valley floor, the architect of the station buildings, Thomas Prosser, had the foundations buried 16 ft deep.

 Between 1865 and 1881, the station was known as Egton after the bigger of the two villages it served, but between 1881 and 1892, it was called Egton Bridge named after its physical location.
 It reverted to being plain Egton in 1892.

 The station stopped forwarding and receiving goods in August 1965.

 Services

-As of the May 2021 timetable change, the station is served by five trains per day (four on Sunday) towards Whitby.
-Heading towards Middlesbrough via Nunthorpe, there are six trains per day (four on Sunday).
-Most trains continue to Newcastle via Hartlepool.
+As of the December 2025 timetable change, the station is served by six trains per day on Mondays to Saturdays and four on Sundays towards Whitby.
+Heading towards Middlesbrough via Nunthorpe, there are six trains per day on Mondays to Saturdays, with one continuing to Newcastle via Hartlepool, and four on Sundays, with two continuing to Darlington.
 All services are operated by Northern Trains.